ChrisG32123/longitudinal_breast_cancer_analysis/README.md

 Simply download the xlsx file locally and secure copy into HPCC in `data/Multi-feature-MRI-NACT-Data.xlsx`.
 It's amazing how simply trying to Kb instead of Tb makes your day thousands of times easier.

 2b. *Aggregate Radiomics:* From specific patient IDs as listed in the xlsx, I want to extract specific radiomics from the mask that conincide with the types of radiomics extracted in the xlsx file.

+We create a `compare_radiomics.py` file here which we will use to calculate and analyses the radiomics dfate from the cleaned dataset with the entries in the xlsx file.

+In short, it's files like these when I wonder why I started coding in first place.

 # CURRENTLY HERE #